arnoldrobbins/v10spell/README.md

 > IEEE Transactions on Communications, volume 30, pp 91-99, 1982.

 It's available from his [home page](https://www.cs.dartmouth.edu/~doug/spell.pdf).
+For completeness, I have included a copy in the repository.

 In private mail to me, Doug says: